 We first need to decide if that spouse can actually afford to keep the house.
 Generally, the spouse keeping the house needs to be able to remove the other spouse from the mortgage at some point in the reasonable future.
 Since a bank normally won’t just release a party from the mortgage, then the spouse keeping the home will usually have to refinance the loan and take out a new loan that has only that spouse’s name on it.
 To qualify for a refinance loan, that spouse generally must have a credit score and monthly cash flow that satisfy the lender.
 If you can’t get the other person off of the loan, or you can’t afford the house by yourself (alimony may be applicable), then you probably can’t keep the house.
 Also, unless there are sufficient marital assets to give the other spouse to make up for the equity in the home, then the person keeping the house may have to borrow funds from a family member to buy the other one out.

 Here’s an example: Husband and Wife have a house with $100,000 in equity and they have $20,000 in savings.
 There are no other assets or debts, and a 50/50 split of the assets is appropriate in this case.
 So, both spouses are entitled to $60,000 from the $120,000 marital estate.
-Wife wants to keep the house.
-In this example, unless Wife can come up with $40,000 to give to Husband, such as by borrowing the money, then the house probably needs to be sold.
+The wife wants to keep the house.
+In this example, unless the Wife can come up with $40,000 to give to the Husband, such as by borrowing the money, then the house probably needs to be sold.

 What if Both Spouses Want the House?